AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 ## About This Preset

 This preset is designed for high-quality screenshots and immersive gameplay in Guild Wars 2.
-It enhances lighting, contrast, bloom, and ambient occlusion for a cinematic look, especially in photo mode.
+It enhances lighting, contrast, bloom, and ambient occlusion for a cinematic look.

 ---